cestef/blog.cstef.dev/src/content/blog/shamir-secret-sharing.md

 ---
-title: Elliptic Curve Cryptography for the Curious
+title: Elliptic Curve Cryptography for Sane People
 tags: [cryptography, maths]
-description: My journey to learning how Elliptic Curve Cryptography works.
+description: A gentle introduction to elliptic curve cryptography, without the need for a PhD in mathematics.
 date: 2024-10-30
 growth: seedling
 ---

+> [!INFO]
+> I am not a cryptographer, nor a mathematician.
+This article is the result of my own research and understanding of the subject.
+If you find any mistakes, please let me know!

 ## Introduction